btorreskunai/Kunai-handbook/2. Policies & Procedures/B. Sexual Harassment.md

 # What should I do if I experience a sexual assault, sexual violence, or other criminal acts?

 If you experience sexual harassment that rises to the level of violence or assault, you should immediately contact law enforcement.
-Please see the California Attorney General’s webpage on Sexual Violence at https://oag.ca.gov/workplace-sexual-harassment for more information about sexual violence and available resources for victims of such violence.
-Please also raise the issue to HR.
+Please see the [California Attorney General’s webpage on Sexual Violence](https://oag.ca.gov/workplace-sexual-harassment) for more information about sexual violence and available resources for victims of such violence.
+Please also raise the issue to HR@kun.ai.